passiondriven/Database-Migration/README.md

-# Exodus 1.0
+# DataBase Migration 1.0
-Exodus is a Java based solution to Migrate MySQL 5.x databases to MariaDB.
+This project is a Java based solution to Migrate MySQL 5.x databases to MariaDB.
 With a minimum configuration this tool can migrate the entire database including, user accounts, stored procedures, triggers, views, tables etc. With just one execution.

 Demo / Tutorial: https://youtu.be/iuG8xhCUVEw